Solving Imperfect Information Games Using Decomposition: Experimental Results

-If we measure the exploitability of the re-solved strategy instead of the performance against the strategy we used for re-solving, we get the results in the bottom plot.
-Within 200 iterations, our new re-solving method finds a strategy which has decreased the exploitability from 0.382 chips/hand to 0.331 chips/hand.
-By 2,000 iterations, the exploitability falls to somewhere between 0.230 to 0.290 chips/hand, where it remains.
-The unsafe method, after 3,125 iterations, stays in a range of around 0.382 to 0.418 chips/hand.
-In the most generous case, the unsafe method produces a strategy which can be exploited for almost 0.100 chips/hand more.
-In the worst case, the difference is almost 0.200 chips/hand.
-Note that the unsafe method's apparent convergence in figure~\ref{fig:bucketed-leduc-resolve} to the original exploitability is a coincidence: in other situations the re-solved strategy can be less exploitable, or significantly more exploitable than the original strategy.
+The bottom plot measures the exploitability of the re-solved strategies.
+Within 200 iterations, our new re-solving method decreases the exploitability to 0.33 chips/hand.
+After 2,000 iterations, the exploitability ranges between 0.23 and 0.29 chips/hand.
+The unsafe method, after 6,250 iterations, stays at 0.39 chips/hand.
+Note that the unsafe method's apparent convergence to the original exploitability is a coincidence: in other situations the unsafe strategy can be less exploitable, or significantly more exploitable.

-If we are confident about our knowledge of the opponent's strategy, we might want to use the existing unsafe method of re-solving.
-In any other circumstance, the difference in exploitability means that the safe method could be ahead by a much larger margin.
-Our re-solving technique provides a robust strategy: it comes with a guarantee that the re-solved strategy does no worse than the original strategy (minus the user-chosen error determined by the solution quality of the subgame recovery problem.)
+If we have reliable information about the opponent's trunk strategy, we might want to use the unsafe re-solving method for its slight advantage in one-on-one performance.
+Otherwise, the large difference in exploitability between the re-solving methods supports our safe re-solving method.
+This produces a robust strategy with a guarantee that the re-solved strategy does no worse than the original strategy.

-Note that the re-solving process does not require us to have used abstraction: it is more general.
-In any circumstance where we know, or suspect, that we have a sub-optimal strategy in some part of the game, we can use our re-solving technique on the relevant subgame.